CI

 Testing

-Testing is performed inside build-and-test.yml workflow as run-tests jobs.
-It uses a matrix strategy which means that multiple jobs are created and executed on multiple machines using the same job task.
+Testing is performed inside the call-test.yml workflow as run-tests jobs.
+It uses a matrix strategy, which means that multiple jobs are created and executed on multiple machines using the same job task.

-Each row in the matrix array represents test that will execute on a specific machine using specified (release) build image.
+Each row in the JSON array represents a test that will execute on a specific machine using a specified (release) build image.

 Example: